What Is Long Division? A Step-By-Step Guide For Primary School

 long division method example question 3

-4. A factory makes 4,923 toy cars which are packed in boxes of 15.
+4. A factory makes 4,923 toy cars and packs them in boxes of 15.
 How many toy cars are left over?
-Answer: 3

 long division lesson slide